RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ### Register the client with HMAC Token

- MobileSDK can register to SPiDR/Kandy Link server with a valid HMAC Token obtained from SPiDR/Kandy Link.
+ MobileSDK can register to Ribbon WebRTC Gateway server with a valid HMAC Token obtained from Ribbon WebRTC Gateway.
 You can get information on how to get HMAC Token, see [here](#appendix-e-obtaining-a-hmac-token).

  Use the `registerToServer` method to register the client to the server with the values set in configuration.
 After the client is registered, the notification state will be changed to "CONNECTED".
 The client will try to stay in "CONNECTED" states until the client is unregistered.
 After registering with HMAC Token, in case the notification state is "DISCONNECTED", you must obtain a new HMAC token to register again.
 Because the obtained HMAC Tokens are disposable.

 The `SMRegistrationApplicationDelegate` should be set to receive registration service notifications.

-The registration service renews registration according to the expiration time with the help of SPiDR/Kandy Link's ping messages.
+The registration service renews registration according to the expiration time with the help of Ribbon WebRTC Gateway's ping messages.
 The `getExpirationTime` method may be called after successful registration to retrieve the expiration time (in seconds) for registration.

 <div class="page-break"></div>

-###### Example: Registering to SPiDR/Kandy Link with HMAC Token
+###### Example: Registering to Ribbon WebRTC Gateway with HMAC Token

 <!-- tabs:start -->